ddev/ddev/docs/users/step-debugging.md

 Debugging Xdebug in any setup can be a little trouble, but here are the steps to take.
 The steps here assume that you're using PhpStorm, but they can be adapted to any IDE.

-* Make sure you have a 2019+ version of PhpStorm.
-Many PhpStorm versions up to and (including?)
-2018.3 were incompatible with current XDebug versions.
+* Temporarily disable any firewall if you're having trouble.
+Xdebug is a network protocol, and the php process inside the web container must be able to establish a TCP connection to the listening IDE (PhpStorm, for example).
-* Make sure xdebug has been enabled in ddev; it's disabled by default for performance reasons.
-Most people use `ddev xdebug on` to enable it when they want it, and `ddev xdebug off` when they're done with it, but it can also be enabled in `.ddev/config.yaml`.
+* Use `ddev xdebug on` to enable xdebug when you want it, and `ddev xdebug off` when you're done with it.
 * Don't assume that some obscure piece of code is being executed and put a breakpoint there.
 Start by putting a breakpoint at the first executable line in your index.php.
 Oh-so-many times people think it should be stopping, but their code is not being executed.
 * `ddev ssh` into the web container.
 Can you `ping host.docker.internal` (and get responses)?
 If you can't, you might have an over-aggressive firewall.
 Try to disable it, or add a rule that would allow the connection to pass through.
 For example, on Debian/ Ubuntu that would be `sudo ufw allow 9000/tcp`.
 * In PhpStorm, disable the "listen for connections" button so it won't listen.
 Or just exit PhpStorm.